 The substrate can provide additional capabilities by permeating a service endpoint.
 Specially designed filters allow the incremental addition of capabilities to existing services.
 These filters encapsulate several of the substrate's capabilities and in some cases allow for richer interaction with the substrate.
-A heart-beat filter would send a message at regular intervals to the substrate indicating that it is alive; this in turn helps discovery services within the substrate to identify live service instances.
-A performance monitoring filter would in turn notify the substrate at regular intervals about the load that it is experiencing.
-This in turn allows the substrate to load balance service requests by routing them to the least overloaded service instance.
-A filter may also automatically generally service advertisements along with information related to the transports available at the service endpoint.
-Additionally, these filters can also leverage the substrate's capabilities to communicate across NAT (Network Address Translator), firewall and proxy boundaries.
+A heart-beat filter would send a message at regular intervals to the substrate indicating that it is alive, this in turn helps discovery services within the substrate to identify live service instances.
+A performing monitoring filter would in turn notify the substrate at regular interval about the load that it is experiencing.
+This in turn allows the substrate to load balance service Serv meth requests by routing them to the least overloaded service instance.
+A filter may also automatically generally service advertisements along with the support of transports available at a service.
+Additionally, these filters can also leverage the substrate's capabilities to communicate across NAT, firewall and proxy boundaries.